 (C) Progressive land surveying - maximum two years; and

 (D) Teaching of engineering subjects at the university level in an engineering program offering a four year or more degree approved by the Board.

-The Board, however, shall not accept combinations, in the categories in this Subparagraph, as fulfilling all the necessary statutory experience requirements.
-Every applicant for licensure as a Professional Engineer, as part of the total experience requirement, shall show a minimum of one year experience of a progressive engineering nature in industry, or government, or under a licensed Professional Engineer offering service to the public.
+The Board shall not accept combinations of the categories in this Subparagraph as fulfilling all the necessary statutory experience requirements.
+Every applicant for licensure as a Professional Engineer, as part of the total experience requirement, shall show a minimum of one year experience of a progressive engineering nature in industry, government, or under a licensed Professional Engineer offering service to the public.

 Full-time engineering faculty members who teach in an engineering program offering a four year or more degree approved by the Board, may request and shall be granted waiver of the minimum one year experience in industry, government, or private practice if they demonstrate consulting or research work of at least one year's duration, which was pursued to fruition, and which is of a progressive engineering nature.
 The faculty applicant shall document the work and demonstrate that the work meets the Board's requirement.

-(A) Experience obtained prior to graduation as part of an ABET accredited engineering program which must be shown on the transcript, with a maximum credit of one year; or
+(A) Experience obtained prior to graduation as part of an ABET accredited engineering program shown on the transcript, with a maximum credit of one year; or

 (B) Experience obtained in a foreign country that is performed under direct supervision of a Professional Engineer licensed with a member Board of the National Council of Examiners for Engineering and Surveying (NCEES).